MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 start nginx
 ```

 When the nginx software is running, get the IP address of the container using **ipconfig**.
-On a different machine, open up a web browser and browse to **http//<ip address>**.
+On a different machine, open up a web browser and browse to **http//ipaddress**.
 If everything has been correctly configured, you will see the nginx welcome page.

 ![](media/nginx.png)